 I started my Inle Lake tour just after sunrise.

 Our first stop was Nga Phe Kyaung Monastery.
-The massive wooden structure stands on the swampy area in one of the islands floating within Inle.
+The massive wooden structure stands on the swampy area in one of the islands floating within the lake.
 Its wide hall looks like a shaolin dojo depicted on popular Jet Li movies.
 Huge golden Buddhas seat at almost every corner.
 The centerpiece seems the holiest part of monastery.

 We headed to Inle Lake’s traditional market next.
 I was able to experience first hand on how they make their traditional umbrellas, textiles, laquerwares, and other crafts.
 Barter change is still practiced on perishable goods.
-The dry goods, however, always come with a high price, specially if the person who inquire is a foreigner.
+The dry goods, however, always come with a high price, especially if the person who inquire is a foreigner.

 Across the market is an array of interesting stupas.
-I crossed the muddy just to explore it myself and take a photo.
+I crossed the muddy pathway just to explore it myself and take a photo.

 Not too far from the market is Phaung Daw Oo Pagoda (also Hpaung Daw U).
 The pagoda is a home to 5 gilded images of Buddha.
 Devotees cover these images with gold leaf making their original forms indistinguishable.
-Though the temple is open for everyone for veneration, only men are allowed to place gold leaf to the images.
+Though the temple is open for everyone for veneration, only men are allowed to place gold leaves to the images.

 Inle Lake is also a testament to Myanmar’s extensive culture, practices, and ways and means of life.
 Buddhism is the fundamental of all norms.
 And, despite the number of different races visiting the place, they were able to preserve the traditions that are truly theirs.

 I finished the tour for just half a day.
 I then return to my room to rest a bit.
 In the afternoon, I walk around the small town, observing the locals, exploring their food, understanding their social connections, as well as getting involved in the community that seems not foreign to me.